This Young Woman Thought She Had a UTI—Then Her Kidneys Started Failing

 A rare diagnosis

 Nephrologist Andrew Rule ascertained from additional blood tests that Samantha’s kidneys were losing function rapidly; he guessed that something could be causing inflammation of her glomeruli, networks of tiny blood vessels in the kidneys that help filter waste.
 Rule ordered new tests to look for possible causes, such as lupus, and gave Samantha a high-dose steroid to control inflammation.
 “Time is critical for kidneys,” he says.
 “If they stop working, they may not come back.”
+(These are the lupus symptoms you should never ignore.)

 Rule discovered that Samantha’s blood contained antibodies, created by her own immune system, that were attacking the glomeruli.
 When this happens, these clusters of fragile blood vessels in the organ break down and bleed.
 If the problem isn’t treated soon enough, patients not only lose their kidney function—they can lose their lives.